-Spock looked down, realized he was clenching his fists.
+Spock looked down and realized he was clenching his fists.
 He did not know that Morris was mistreating Christine physically.
 She had appeared hurt, but rigorous exercise could cause an injury, and she did seem fit.
 Her unease around them could merely have been from her desire to spare her husband the pain of a rival.

 Spock sighed.
 He was a rival of sorts.
 Christine had lied to her husband by omission.
 Spock and she had been intimate.
 It had been before Valeris, after T'Pring.
 Pon Farr cycles that had come on in irregular ways, no doubt due to his human side.
-Christine had seen him through them, and after the last one, he'd asked her to make the arrangement permanent.
+Christine had seen him through them, and after the last one, he had asked her to make the arrangement permanent.

 And what had Christine found?
 A man she loved wholeheartedly?
 Who was overly possessive because he, too, loved with equal intensity?
 Or was she in the trouble Uhura had thought?
 Despite his words to McCoy and the fact that they were all on edge and acting out of character since Jim's death, Spock had learned not to disregard Uhura's hunches.